-- Parents will request for child(ren) at the Reunion Gate only. - Each Supervision Member assigned to that gate (TAS 11, 12, 13 and TAS 17), will bring in 5 parents at a time. - Office Clerks assigned will verify authenticity. - Those who are not listed on the Emergency Card can dispute at the Dispute Tables: Blue Cafeteria Tables - Parents/emergency contacts will then sign the early release log.
+- Parents will request for child(ren) at the Reunion Gate only. - Each Supervision Member assigned to that gate, will bring in 5 parents at a time. - Office Clerks assigned will verify authenticity. - Those who are not listed on the Emergency Card can dispute at the Dispute Tables - Parents/emergency contacts will then sign the early release log.
 Office Staff will keep record of the release log. - Office Staff and Supervision Team will work together in locating students being released to parents.
-Once students are located on the field, supervision members will walk them to the Student Manager: K-8 Assistant Principal who will then reunite them with parents and escort them off campus through the Exit Gate (D Bldg. gate)
+Once students are located on the field, supervision members will walk them to the Student Manager who will then reunite them with parents and escort them off campus through the Exit Gate

-Health Services Chief / Team (Facilities Members TAS 20, 21, 22)
+Health Services Chief / Team